josemolina6/CoreResponsePae/README.md

 Developer: Jose A. Molina-Mora, PhD.

-To run the three pipeline, just download them in a directory.
+To run the three pipelines, just download them in a directory, including the dataset and the script "Classif_Independent.R".
 After installing the required packages, you can run all the pipelines directly.
 Comments are provided in each step.

 Details of the files: